 Note: While the wording has been updated on most items from our 2020 Advocacy Program, the most substantive changes are shaded.
+Underlined or strikethrough sections represent proposed changes relative to the draft document presented in November.

-1. Transportation Funding: Defend existing transportation revenue sources and secure new revenue to assist in the implementation of Plan Bay Area 2050 priorities.
-In the absence of sufficient federal support, secure new funding and increased flexibility to expend existing funds to aid the region's public transit operators struggling with the loss of transit ridership and revenue due to COVID-19.
+- 1. Transportation Funding: Defend existing transportation revenue sources and secure new revenue to assist in the implementation of Plan Bay Area 2050 priorities.
+In the absence of sufficient federal support, secure new funding and increased flexibility to expend existing funds to aid the region's public transit operators struggling with the loss of transit ridership and revenue due to COVID-19. - A. Transit operating funding